-Random Forests, with their ensemble of decision trees, many non-linearity and are robust to noise, making them suitable for fraud decision
+Random Forests, with their ensemble of decision trees, manage non-linearity and are robust to noise, making them suitable for fraud detection.

 Autoencoders are effective for anomaly detection in transactional data by minimizing reconstruction loss.
-They map input data to a latent representation Z, then attempt to reconstruct $\hat{X}$ minimizing the loss:
+They map input data X to a latent representation Z, then attempt to reconstruct $\hat{X}$ minimizing the loss:

-$$\mathcal{L}(X \cdot \hat{X}) = \| X - \hat{X} \|^2$$ (3)
+$$\mathcal{L}(X, \hat{X}) = \| X - \hat{X} \|^2$$ (3)

-Gradient Boosting Mach nes (GBN 2), like XGBoost, build trees sequentially, each correcting the errors of the provious, achieving high accuracy in credit risk evaluation.
+Gradient Boosting Machines (GBMs), like XGBoost, build trees sequentially, each correcting the errors of the previous, achieving high accuracy in credit risk evaluation.

-Deep Q-Learning apport, idapaive portfolio strategies by enabling systems to self-improve via simulated marke environments.
+Deep Q-Learning supports adaptive portfolio strategies by enabling systems to self-improve via simulated market environments.

-These techniques the chosen not only for accuracy but also for interpretability, regulatory compatibility and tracing efficiency.
+These techniques are chosen not only for accuracy but also for interpretability, regulatory compatibility, and training efficiency.

-3.3 Tools and Frameworks in Financial AI Modeling
+Tools and Frameworks in Financial AI Modeling

-iffective implementation of these methodologies requires high-performance tools and a iron rents.
+Effective implementation of these methodologies requires high-performance tools and environments.
 Among the most prominent: